EDR's Statewide Workplace Mediation Service

-Mediation is a confidential, fair, and voluntary process in which a neutral third person (mediator) assists individuals in resolving their conflicts.
-The mediator aids the parties in making decisions together, based on an understanding of their own views, the other's views, and the situation they face.
+EDR's Workplace Mediation Program is a confidential, fair, and voluntary process in which neutral, impartial mediators assist Virginia state employees in exploring potential joint resolutions to their workplace conflicts.
+The mediators aid the participants in making decisions together, based on an understanding of their own views, the other's views, and the situation they face.

 - Communication Difficulties